Attract top STEM talent with competitive salaries!

 There are many factors to consider when setting salaries that are relevant to all industries:

 - Where in the UK you operate

 - What your organisation can afford to pay now and how this will develop in the future

-However, within the STEM fields, salaries can be vastly impacted by just how much specialist knowledge (be it in experience in the role, technology, industry-related, or research-based) is required for the role.
+However, STEM field salaries can be vastly impacted by just how much specialist knowledge (be it in experience in the role, technology, industry-related, or research-based) is required for the role.

 How you manage your salaries with existing employees can also have a significant impact on retention, however, many STEM professionals are interested in additional benefits that are non-monetary.
-Taking a holistic approach to salary reviews and benefits offerings will show your employees they are valued members of your organisation and that you’re as invested in their future as they are in you.
+Taking a holistic approach to STEM field salaries and benefits offerings will show your employees they are valued members of your organisation and that you’re as invested in their future as they are in you.

 Job title Salary range London Outside of London